prryplatypus/ergate/docs/docs/basics/manual-step-ordering.md

 Workflow steps may be manually ordered and redirected by use of `GoToStep` and step names.

 Workflow ordering can be preempted and redirected by raising the `GoToStep` exception, passing either the workflow step function name or its numeric index.

-Workflows may also be advanced directly to completion by raising the `GoToEnd` exceptions.
+Workflows may also be advanced directly to completion by raising the `GoToEnd` exception.

+Workflows may also be advanced by a set number of steps by raising the `SkipNSteps` exception.

 ## Defining manual workflow order